kevinlekiller/reshade-steam-proton/README.md

-# reshade-steam-proton
+# reshade-linux
-Bash script to download ReShade and the shaders and link them to Steam games on Linux.
+Bash script to download ReShade and the shaders and link them to games running with wine or proton on Linux.

-See the script for description / usage: https://github.com/kevinlekiller/reshade-steam-proton/blob/main/reshade-steam-proton.sh#L20
+See the script for description / usage: https://github.com/kevinlekiller/reshade-steam-proton/blob/main/reshade-linux.sh#L21